Aging of Japan: Nagareyama

 The city Nagareyama in Chiba Prefecture is 30 kilometers from Tokyo.
 In the early 2000s, Nagareyama experienced an exodus of young people, due to lack of childcare facilities.
-In 2003, mayor Yoshiharu Izaki made investments in childcare centers a primary focus of the city's government spending.
-It included a transit service at Nagareyama-centralpark Station where parents can drop off their children on their way to work.
-Here the children are shuttled by buses to day care centers, driven by local seniors.
-There is also a summer camp for children while their parents work during holidays.
-These and other family-friendly approaches (such as local events and community spaces where children and elderly interact) lured young working parents from Tokyo to Nagareyama.
-As a result the city's population grew over 20% between 2006 and 2019, with many parents listing childcare as one of the main reasons to move to Nagareyama.
+In 2003, then-mayor Yoshiharu Izaki made investments in childcare centers a primary focus of the city's spending, developing infrastructure such as a transit service at Nagareyama-centralpark Station where parents can drop off their children on their way to work, following which children are shuttled to day-care centers by buses, driven by local seniors, and a summer camp for children while their parents work during holidays.
+These initiatives have lured young working parents from Tokyo to Nagareyama.
+The city's population grew over 20% between 2006 and 2019, with many parents listing childcare as one of the main reasons of the move.
 85% of families in the city have more than one child, and young children are expected to outnumber the elderly in the near future.

 Matsudo and Akashi

 Matsudo city in Chiba has had a population increase of 3.1% since 2015.
-It said to be due to day care centers near or inside train stations without waiting lists and four co-working spaces with childcare rooms.
+The increase is said to arise from day-care centers near or inside train stations, which are without waiting lists, and co-working spaces that include childcare rooms.

 The population of Akashi in Hyōgo grew 3.6%.
-This is attributed to a childcare facility with a large indoor playground near the local JR train station since 2017.
-There's also a "diaper subscription" where support staff deliver necessities for infants for free.
+This is attributed to a childcare facility with a large indoor playground near the local JR train station built in 2017.
+A subscription service in the region also includes free deliveries of infant necessities, such as diapers.

 West Japan

 Western Japan (Kyushu, Chūgoku region, and Shikoku) has a higher birth rate than Central and Eastern Japan.
-The 15 prefectures with a TFR of 1.45 or higher are all located in the Kyushu, Chugoku regions or Shiloku, except for Fukui Prefecture and Siga Prefecture.
+13 of the 15 prefectures with a TFR of 1.45 or higher are all located in the Kyushu, Chugoku regions or Shikoku, with the other two prefectures being Fukui and Saga.
 Prefectures with a low TFR are concentrated in eastern or northern Japan.
-Central Japan is average.

 Okinawa Prefecture

 Okinawa prefecture has had the highest birth rate in Japan for over 40 years since recording began in 1899.
-Okinawa was the only prefecture with a natural population increase in 2018.
-The fertility rate was 1.89 while Tokyo had the lowest of 1.20, and the national average in 2018 was 1.42.
-There were 15,732 births and 12,157 deaths, according to the Ministry of Health, Labour and Welfare.
-The average age of marriage is lower in Okinawa, at 30 years for men and 28.8 years for women.
-The national average is 31.1 years for men and 29.4 years for women.
+In 2018, the prefecture was the only one with a natural population increase, with 15,732 births and 12,157 deaths.
+While the national average fertility rate that year was 1.42, with Tokyo having the lowest rate of 1.20, Okinawa had a rate of 1.89.
+The average age of marriage is lower in Okinawa, at 30 years for men and 28.8 years for women; the national average is 31.1 years for men and 29.4 years for women.